 - ...engage in more dedicated research in the field of mental health.
-The EU-funded ROAMER project resulted in a roadmap for priority research, focusing on social, societal and medical aspects of mental ill-health and provides a useful guide towards useful research.
-Examples: persons affected by mental ill-health and their specific needs and requirements, the impact of interventions and treatment (medical, psychological, peer support...), decision making models. - ...not forget about carers when undertaking research in the field of mental health. - ...redress the balance and ensure that mental health receives the same amount of attention as physical health in health research. - ...include persons affected by mental ill-health, and their family carer(s), where possible, in a meaningful way and advisory capacity to ensure the relevance of research to those directly affected. - ...pay attention to the translation of research findings into (good) practice.
+The EU-funded ROAMER1 project resulted in a roadmap for priority research, focusing on social, societal and medical aspects of mental ill health and provides a useful guide towards useful research.
+Examples: patients and their specific needs and requirements, the impact of interventions and treatment (medical, psychological, peer support...), decision making models. - ...not forget about carers when undertaking research in the field of mental health. - ...redress the balance and ensure that mental health receives the same amount of attention as physical health in health research. - ...include patients, and their family carer(s), where possible, in an advisory capacity to ensure the relevance of research to those directly affected. - ...pay attention to the translation of research findings into (good) practice.